 The cemetery will issue burial rights to the new owner.
-They will also inform you if there are any closing fees that range from $15 to over $100.
+They will also inform you of any closing fees (generally ranging from $15 to over $100).
 Ask about the closing fees upfront.

 Occasionally, the buyer may need your plot immediately.
 You can accelerate the process by taking care of the paperwork before you sell it.

 Complete the necessary paperwork for the transfer of ownership.
-It’s best to bring a lawyer to help with the process because there will be a difference in laws from one state to another.
+It’s best to bring a lawyer to help with the process because laws will differ from one state to another.
 Different states have different requirements.